aikoven/prettier-plugin-slice/README.md

 ## Configuration

-Add this to you Prettier config:
+Add this to your Prettier config:

 ```json
 {